-By owning assets with different correlations, investors can potentially reduce volatility while targeting better returns.
+By owning assets with different correlations, investors can potentially reduce volatility while targeting better returns.This is a hypothetical illustration and is not intended to reflect the actual performance of any particular security.

 NONCORRELATED ASSETS CAN REDUCE RISK

 Credit: Ray Dalio, Principles (New York: Simon & Schuster, 2017).
 The chart is hypothetical for illustrative purposes only and is not intended to represent the Fund or any specific portfolio.